RyanButterick/cfa-dashboard/README.md

 1. We **highly recommend** using an API key.
 This will allow you to experience the full capabilities of our program.
 2. To get an API key, it is important that your Anthropic account has credits before you generate the key.
 You can purchase them here:                                     https://platform.claude.com/settings/billing
 3. Once you have credits, create an API key here: https://platform.claude.com/settings/keys
-4. Copy your API key and replace "your_key_here" in the .env file.
+4. Copy your API key and replace "your_key_here" in the .env file. (not the .env EXAMPLE File).
 5. It should look like: ANTHROPIC_API_KEY=sk-ant-api03-jYndRTrvMKU-Wigm5GuD3loDawkJDhPFlmSa79ws5obm7smZITPaJRWawd_aed333dsd3WtCrw-M65IOgA
 6. Now run "streamlit run app.py" in your terminal, create a portfolio, refresh all data (make sure cached data is unchecked), wait a few minutes and voila.